Declaring the Major in Data Science

 If you are a student currently enrolled in courses at Northwestern University, please follow the steps outlined below to declare the Major in Data Science

-Step 1: Review the requirements for the Major in Data Science and the lists of approved related electives.
+Step 2:Review the requirements for the Data Science major and the lists of approved related electives.

 If you have questions about timeline or viability, we recommend you meet with your academic advisor to discuss options.

-Step 3: Begin taking the three courses required for declaring the major.
-You must be in the process of completing these courses for the Data Science major before you can begin the declaration process (see Data Science Major Declaration Requirement above).
-Once you have completed steps 1 and 2 and have started taking the second of the three required courses, you may proceed to Step 4.
+Step 4: Begin taking the 3 fundamental courses required for declaring the major.
+You must be in the process of completing the 3 fundamental requirements for the Data Science major before you can begin the declaration process (see Data Science Major Declaration Requirement above).
+Students who plan to declare the major are strongly encouraged to complete all 3 required courses and begin the declaration process by no later than winter quarter of their sophomore year.

-Step 6: Pre-advising appointment.
-Once students have completed or are close to completing the third of the three required courses to declare the major and have communicated this as instructed, they will begin the declaration process with a pre-advising appointment to review their coursework and establish a plan for the completing the major.
-By this point, students should know if they are interested in taking the data science sequence courses in Python or R and when these courses would fit into their academic plan.
-Please remember that this sequence of courses is taken in Fall, Winter, and Spring quarters within a single academic year and that you are only guaranteed a seat in these courses during your assigned year.
+Step 6: Pre-advising.
+Once we have determined that you have completed or are in the process of completing the last of your 3 required courses, we will contact you about your next steps.By that point, you should know if you are interested in taking the Data Science sequence courses in Python or R and when these courses would best fit into your academic plan.
+Please remember that this sequence of courses is taken in fall, winter, and spring quarters within a single academic year, that you are only guaranteed a seat in these courses during your assigned year, and that Data Science majors must complete these courses by no later than their junior year (and in order to take the sequence courses, you must be declared and assigned to the sequence by no later than your sophomore year).

-If you have questions or wish to petition to make changes to your plan of study for the Major, please contact Deric Holloway at deric.holloway@northwestern.edu
+If you have questions or wish to petition to make changes to your plan of study for the major, please contact Deric Holloway at deric.holloway@northwestern.edu

-If you determine you need to drop the Major after declaration, please contact Deric Holloway for directions.
+If you determine you need to drop the major after declaration, please contact Deric Holloway for directions.

 Steps for Incoming Transfer Students